OSOceanAcoustics/echopop/docs/theory/semivariogram_eq.md

 \label{eq:gaussianbessel}
 $$

-This model combines periodic Bessel behavior with smooth Gaussian decay, allowing for the representation of regular, cyclic spatial processes with gradual loss of correlation.[^chiles]
+This model combines periodic Bessel behavior with smooth Gaussian decay, allowing for the representation of regular, cyclic spatial processes with gradual loss of correlation.

 ### Gaussian-Cosine